elastic/package-registry/README.md

 * `category`: Filters the package by the given category.
 Available categories can be seend when going to `/categories` endpoint.
 * `package`: Filters by a specific package name, for example `mysql`.
 Returns the most recent version.
 * `all`: This can be set to `true` to list all package versions.
 This is set to `false` by default.
 * `prerelease`: This can be set to `true` to list prerelease versions of packages.
+Versions are considered prereleases if they are not stable according to sematic versioning, that is, if they are 0.x versions, or if they contain a prerelease tag.
 This is set to `false` by default.
 * `experimental` (deprecated): This can be set to `true` to list packages considered to be experimental.
 This is set to `false` by default.

 The different query parameters above can be combined, so `?package=mysql&kibana.version=7.3.0` will return all mysql package versions